edminskalonjic/StreamsApp/README.md

 Navigation inside React application,
 Authentication system using Google Login,
 User have abbility to create sepparate Stream,
-When a User visits the application, the user can see a list of streams, When a user is Logged in, he can add/remove and edit streams
+When a user visits the application, he will be redirected to the main page where the user can see a list of streams, When the user is Logged in, he can add/remove and edit streams